What Are Cherries?

 How to Prepare Cherries

-Cherries can be found at most grocery stores, health food stores, co-ops, and farmers markets.
-Some farms allow visitors to pick their own cherries and pay for them by the pound.
+You can find cherries at the grocery store, health food stores, co-ops, and farmers markets.
+Some farms will let you pick your own cherries and pay for them by the pound.

-- Create a yogurt parfait with rolled oats, agave syrup, and cherries.
+- Make a yogurt parfait with rolled oats or granola and cherries.

-- Blend frozen cherries with banana, yogurt, and milk to make a delicious smoothie.
+- Blend frozen cherries with banana, yogurt, and milk for a smoothie.

-- Add cherries to pico de gallo with onion, tomato, and jalapeño.
+- Add chopped cherries to onion, tomato, and jalapeño for a twist on pico de gallo.